labordynamicsinstitute/computing4economists/modules.md

   - Easy parallel Julia code
   - High-performance MPI code

-## Module 5: Reproducibility, transparency, and data ethics: How to share data, and when not to
+## Module 5: Reproducibility, transparency, and data ethics: How and when to share data, and when not to

 - 45 minutes
 - On your own: [Reproducibility and Ethics/ sharing data](https://labordynamicsinstitute.github.io/crress/#session-2)